 Students with other visas

-If you have entered the UK as a Visitor, including Academic Visitor or Business Visitor you cannot usually study in the UK.
+If you have entered the UK as a Standard Visitor, you cannot usually study in the UK.
 This is because the Visitor rules state that you must “not intend to study” while you are here in this category.
-If you have entered the UK or obtained leave in advance in this category and wish to study, contact a Student Adviser who will be able to tell you how to make a valid application to come to the UK for your studies.
+If you have entered the UK or obtained leave in advance in this category and wish to study, contact a Student Advisor who will be able to tell you how to make a valid application to come to the UK for your studies.

 UKCISA provides further guidance on this matter.